The Rub' al Khali Oculus

 Lead Architects: Natalia Wrzask, Rolando Rodriguez-Leal

-e-architect, World Architecture Community, designboom, TheNational, Collater.al, AD Middle East, HOTELIER Middle East, CATERER Middle East, Time Out Dubai, archdaily.mx, DOWNTOWN DESIGN, ARCHITEKTURA Murator, VISUAL ATELIER 8, Real Estate, Amazing Architecture, CLAD global, GlocalDesign, photonworld, mooool, de51gn, archdaily, STIRworld, spa opportunities, UPSCALE Living, LA RAZON, Tuvie, CNN Arabic, THE CUBE MAGAZINE, AD Italia, idealista,
+e-architect, World Architecture Community, designboom, TheNational, Collater.al, AD Middle East, HOTELIER Middle East, CATERER Middle East, Time Out Dubai, archdaily.mx, DOWNTOWN DESIGN, ARCHITEKTURA Murator, VISUAL ATELIER 8, Real Estate, Amazing Architecture, CLAD global, GlocalDesign, photonworld, mooool, de51gn, archdaily, STIRworld, spa opportunities, UPSCALE Living, LA RAZON, Tuvie, CNN Arabic, THE CUBE MAGAZINE, AD Italia, idealista, BEST IN DESIGN,

 All images copyright by AIDIASTUDIO